Question: Is Kitty Devore Rescue Network an actual rescue group?

 Question: Do you only rescue from Devore Shelter?

 Answer: Primarily, yes.
 We focus on this one shelter.
 We do so because it enables us to be aware of all the details of each cat admitted to the shelter so that we can report this information to those networking and those interested in fostering or adopting.
 Each shelter is different.
 Each has different rules and policies.
 By focusing on Devore exclusively, we know their system inside and out and this enables us to do our rescue work there more effectively and network the kitties admitted there with more efficiency.
-On occasion, we do hear about other cats in need and, depending on the circumstances, we may rally to assist.
-We also help all KD members with their own cats who may not necessarily be KD cats – again, depending on the circumstances and need.
+On occasion, we do hear about other cats in need, and, depending on the circumstances, we may rally to assist.
+We also help KD members with their independently rescued cats who may not necessarily be KD cats – again, depending on the circumstances and need.

 Question: Are you affiliated with Devore Shelter?

-Answer: No!
-We are not affiliated with the shelter in any way, shape or form.
+Answer: No, we are not affiliated with the shelter in any way, shape, or form.
 No member of KD is an employee of Devore Shelter or has any direct relationship with a Devore Shelter employee.
 And, because Devore Shelter does not allow volunteers to work at the shelter, no one from KD volunteers there.
 However, because our work focuses exclusively on the cats of Devore Shelter, we have developed a relationship with the shelter staff and the administrators.
 They know who we are and they know many of our members by name.
 We find that trying to work with them toward the goal of getting more cats rescued and adopted is to our benefit in doing the work we do and, ultimately, to the benefit of the cats we are able to save.

 Question: What are your adoption procedures?